 The dialog opens when you click next to the CLI Interpreter list in the Development environment section of the PHP page.

-Use this dialog to configure PHP engines as interpreters, see Configure local PHP interpreters and Configure remote PHP interpreters.
+Use this dialog to configure PHP engines as interpreters, refer to Configure local PHP interpreters and Configure remote PHP interpreters.
 In this dialog, you can add new interpreters and edit or remove the existing ones.

 The dialog consists of two panes.
 The left-hand pane lists all the configured PHP interpreters, both local and remote ones, and contains a toolbar for adding, removing, and copying PHP interpreter configurations.
 The contents of the right-hand pane depend on the type of the interpreter currently selected in the left-hand pane.
 Use the controls in this pane to edit the settings of the selected interpreter and even choose its type, if necessary.